CosmicJesterX/CosmicJesterX/README.md

 👾 Welcome to Fragle's Cyber Lair! 🎩💻

-The Digital Playground of Mischief & Innovation 🚀
+The Digital Playground of "Mischief" & Innovation 🚀

 Hey there, netrunner!
 You've stumbled upon Fragle, a chaotic good white-hat trickster of the digital realms.
 Whether you're here to learn, collaborate, or just vibe with some neon-glitched nonsense, you're in the right place. 😆💀